Boris Karloff’s Thriller The Remarkable Mrs Hawk: A Modern Re-telling of Homer’s Odyssey, Circean Poison with a Side of Bacon.

 The character of Maria reminds me more of the superstitious old women Madame Kyra who suspected the beautiful Ellen Drew of being a “Vorvolaka” a Greek sort of succubus or vampire in Val Lewton’s Isle of the Dead (1945)

 John Carradine plays the kindly Dr Charles Randolph who has moved to an isolated house on the coast somewhere to pursue his experimentation in reviving dead bodies.
 Unlike most mad scientist’s who are narcissistic Megalomaniacs Dr Randolph is more like the kindly altruistic humanitarian type that Boris Karloff often played who is truly looking to help mankind with his discovery.
-He is assisted by a clean cut young man Dr David Cochran played by Robert Shayne.
-Dr Randolph isn’t even one of those tyrants who forces David to work with him, by threatening either his death, or worse the life of his girlfriend.
+He is assisted by a clean-cut young man Dr. David Cochran played by Robert Shayne.
+Dr Randolph isn’t even one of those tyrants who forces David to work with him, by threatening either his death or worse the life of his girlfriend.
 At one point he accepts David’s wishes to go home with Linda.
-So Randolph doesn’t fall into the category of evil mad scientist, just altruistic good natured scientist who wants to help all of humanity by bringing them back to life if lets say they drown or fall out of a building, you know help a poor dead person out.
+So Randolph doesn’t fall into the evil mad scientist trope, just an altruistic good-natured scientist who wants to help all of humanity by bringing them back to life if let’s say they drown or fall out of a building, you know help a poor dead person out.
 Continue reading “The Face of Marble (1946) An Odd John Carradine Obscurity with an “Identity Crisis””

 The Unearthly (1957) “Here’s to youth, here’s to eternity” John Carradine the ubiquitous actor

-The Unearthly (1957) Directed by Brooke L Peters (IMDb has the director listed as Boris Petroff).
-Scripted by Jane Mann and Geoffrey Dennis.
+The Unearthly was directed by Brooke L Peters (IMDb has the director listed as Boris Petroff) and scripted by Jane Mann and Geoffrey Dennis.
 The film stars the ubiquitous character actor John Carradine, the sultry Allison Hayes, the mammoth Tor Johnson, Myron Healey, Marilyn Buferd, Arthur Batanides, and Sally Todd.

-John Carradine with his characteristic cello like voice plays Dr. Charles Conway, the iconic mad scientist who has developed a 17th artificial gland.
+John Carradine with his characteristic cello-like voice plays Dr. Charles Conway, the archetypal mad scientist who has developed a 17th artificial gland.
 Conway believes he has discovered the secret to eternal youth and immortality.
-As Dr Conway revels “I can prolong life for thousands of years, perhaps forever this 17th gland is the secret of youth”
+Dr. Conway revels “I can prolong life for thousands of years, perhaps forever this 17th gland is the secret of youth.”

-The voluptuous Allison Hayes (Attack of The 50 Foot Woman, The Undead) plays Grace Thomas, a woman who has suffered a nervous breakdown and is brought to Dr Conway’s house for a rest cure.
-Grace has been tricked by her doctor, Dr Loren Wright (Roy Gordon) who’s been working with Conway, by procuring the victims as well as making sure they do not have any living family members who can trace them.
-Dr. Wright slips up, when he doesn’t realize that Grace has a father.
-The plan is to take her coat and hand bag and fake her suicide.
+The voluptuous Allison Hayes (Attack of The 50 Foot Woman 1958, The Undead ) plays Grace Thomas, a woman who has suffered a nervous breakdown and is brought to Dr. Conway’s house for a rest cure.
+Grace has been tricked by her doctor, Dr. Loren Wright (Roy Gordon) who’s been working with Conway, by procuring the victims and ensuring they do not have any living family members who can trace them.
+Dr. Wright slips up when he doesn’t realize that Grace has a father.
+The plan is to take her coat and handbag and fake her suicide.

-Sally reads trashy romance novels and flirts with all the men, even Lobo, who mumbles Pretty Girl like a 2 year old.
-Danny is a cranky ragaholic who’s temper tantrums are irritating.
+Sally reads trashy romance novels and flirts with all the men, even Lobo, who mumbles Pretty Girl like a 2-year-old.
+Danny is a cranky rageaholic whose temper tantrums are irritating.

 Some memorable quotes:

-“In science there’s always been some necessary sacrifices”-Dr Conway
+“In science, there have always been some necessary sacrifices”– Dr. Conway

 “Alright I wear a leather jacket and I’m not a midget, so what?” -Mark Houston